RabbitWhite1/d-rocksdb/README.md

 # Disaggregated RocksDB

-**This disaggregation in block cache of RocksDB seems actually not quite useful in the circumstance.**
+**This disaggregation in block cache of RocksDB seems actually not quite useful given the fast SSD.**

 **But you may find the RDMA-related codes useful if you are a beginner in RDMA.**